lazojs/lazo/docs/LazoWidget.md

 </div>
 ```

 In this case widget `C` would attempt to resolve its definition to `B.widgetDefinitions.C`.
-If that failed then it would attempt
+If that failed it would attempt
 to resolve to a definition in the parent view, `A.widgetDefinitions.C`.
 If it cannot resolve to a defintion then error is
 passed back up the callback chain.
+Below is an example implementation with the widget definitions.

 ```js
 define(['lazoView', 'lazoWidget'], function (LazoView, LazoWidget) {